amticianelli/gcp-snapshot-to-bucket/README.md

 ## Restoring the snapshot

-    - The following command will import the file exported back to the image management from GCP:
+    - The following command will import the file exported back to GCP's image management:

 ``` shell